 Training staff should review initially the course outline and detailed syllabus in each subject.
 A training needs analysis process should then be conducted for each participant based on academic qualifications; skills and competencies acquired prior to the model course and other relevant experience.
 This should lead to the identification of where additional foundation training (including language training) may be required or where specific training in some sub-elements can be deleted from the final course programme.
 Further detail of this gap-analysis process can be found at Annex A.

-When considering whether some sub-elements can be deleted, participants with previous experience or knowledge in nautical or engineering fields which are not necessarily directly related to AtoN management should be tested formally using a simple (short answer) aural or written question paper based on specific modules in which early competencies may have been acquired.
-This will determine whether some or all of the participants with previous experience can be excused from some modules or lectures.
-Sub-elements for which competency has already been demonstrated through, for example, documented Accredited Prior Learning (APL), can be deleted from the syllabus to be taught to those participants.
-Such participants will however be expected to sit the complete final assessment test paper for the relevant modules to ensure that a common standard is maintained.
+When considering whether some sub-elements can be deleted, participants with previous experience or knowledge in nautical or engineering fields which are not necessarily directly related to AtoN management should be verified through the review of documented evidence of prior learning.
+This will determine whether some or all of the participants with previous experience can be granted accreditation of prior learning for some modules or lectures.
+Sub-elements for which competency has already been demonstrated through documented accreditation of prior learning, can be deleted from the syllabus to be taught to those participants.
+Such participants will however be expected to sit the complete final assessment examinations and major AtoN planning task for the relevant modules to ensure that a common standard is maintained.

-Successful completion of this model course leading to the award of an IALA AtoN Level 1 Certificate should be considered as the minimum competency level for personnel with responsibilities for the management of AtoN service provision whether they are staff members of a national Competent Authority or employed by an AtoN service provider such as a Port Authority or AtoN Contractor or Consultant.
+Successful completion of this model course leading to the award of an IALA AtoN Level 1.1 Certificate should be considered as the minimum competency level for personnel with responsibilities for the management of AtoN service provision whether they are staff members of a national Competent Authority or employed by an AtoN service provider such as a Port Authority or AtoN Contractor or Consultant.
 Career Development Training and experience, both within and outside the Organisation is encouraged so that it forms part of the process towards middle and senior management of AtoN services.